Marysville High School (Marysville, Michigan): Television

+Robotics

+Marysville High School is an active participant in FIRST Robotics Competition, having competed since 2014 as team 5167, also known as the Vi-Bots.
+The team has competed at the FIRST in Michigan State Championship 4 times: 2015, 2016, 2022, and 2023.
+They have also competed once at the FRC World Championships during their 2016 season.
+The team is also part of the Blue Water Area Robotics Alliance (BWARA), which is a group of all FRC teams in St. Clair County.

+The Vi-Bots are known in southeast Michigan robotics for their team spirit and robot designs, having won the team spirit award a total of 4 times along with other awards such as the Gracious Professionalism Award (2015), Excellence in Engineering Award (2016), Industrial Design Award (2018), Autonomous Award (2022), Creativity Award (2022), and Innovation in Control Award (2023).

+The team participates in community activities around Marysville and St. Clair County.

+Team 5167 ranked 106 out of 636 in Michigan by the end of the 2023 season.

 Athletics

 Marysville High School's athletics teams are affiliated with the Michigan High School Athletic Association and compete in the Macomb Area Conference.

 Softball

 The softball team won the MHSAA Class B State Championship in 1983 and were the Class B runner-up in 1991, and were the Division 2 runner up in 2021.

 Tennis

 In the Fall of 2010 the boys' tennis team went undefeated in the MAC gold division and then placed second at the regional competition, qualifying for state competition.

 In the Spring of 2016 the women's tennis team placed second at the regional competition, qualifying for state competition.

 Volleyball

 The volleyball team has won nine MHSAA Class B State Championships, including an MHSAA record eight consecutive titles between 1997 and 2004.
 Their ninth championship came in 2006.
 The volleyball team also holds a national record for the longest winning streak, in any sport.
 From 1996 to 2000, the Marysville Viking volleyball team won 192 consecutive games.